JonasBerx/foodorderingapp/README.md

 Team 0 ~ Food ordering and management application using Python

+## Lab3 functional tests on the system can be found in the "functional_tests" folder!

 ## Requirements chosen

 1. [x] **FR01:** Place order -> Customer